-Now is the time to put the sander in to round over edges, (beautifying ) before we attach the Side Roof Panels (W).
+Now is the time to round over edges with a sander, (beautifying ) before we attach the Side Roof Panels (W).

 Sand down Hive Ends (G) so they are flush with Braces (K) and (L)

-Sanding (round over) the routed vent on Hive Ends (G)
+Sanded (round over) Vent Slots on Hive Ends (G)

 Attaching the Side Roof Panels (W)

 On the Roof Side Panels (W) measure and mark 2" in on the underside panel.